Heinrich XIII Prinz Reuss: Involvement in 2022 German coup plot

 On 7 December 2022, Reuss was arrested at his home in the Westend district of Frankfurt during an extensive raid of alleged far-right conspirators planning a coup d'état.
 According to police, the coup's conspirators—which included former Bundestag member Birgit Malsack-Winkemann—were proponents of the Reichsbürger movement who hoped to install the 71-year-old Reuss as head of state Reuss's hunting lodge Jagdschloss Waidmannsheil in Saaldorf, Thuringia was allegedly the site of weapons stockpiles and meetings regarding the conspiracy.

 Reuss and "Vitalia B." are reported to have reached out to the Russian government via its Consulate General in Leipzig, presumably for assistance in the coup.
 The conspirators allegedly planned to cooperate with Russia, but according to the Federal Prosecutor's Office of Germany, there was nothing to suggest that the Russians "reacted positively to his request."
 A spokesperson from the Russian Embassy in Berlin denied any involvement.
 Kremlin spokesman Dmitry Peskov said that it "appears to be a German internal problem".

 Heinrich XIV Fürst Reuss distanced himself and his family again after Reuss was arrested in 2022, calling Reuss a "confused old man" and "a marginal figure" and noting that their last common ancestor lived in the early 19th century.
 He said Reuss's behaviour was a "catastrophe" for the family, whose heritage as tolerant and cosmopolitan rulers was now associated with "terrorists and reactionaries".
 He believes Reuss's anti-government views derive from his resentment at the German judicial system for its failure to recognize his claims to family properties expropriated at the end of World War II.

 The trial of Reuss and eight other plotters began on 21 May 2024 in Frankfurt.
+It was still ongoing in December 2025.